Annual National Data Report to Inform Trends and Patterns in Drug-Impaired Driving 2021

 Standardized Field Sobriety Test (SFST) Training

 Originally designed for the detection of alcohol-impaired driving, SFST is an observational test consisting of three key components: Walk and Turn, One Leg Stand, and Horizontal Gaze Nystagmus.
-While used to detect drug-impaired driving in the USA since 1981, SFST’s validity for drugs has not been firmly established thus far (Porath & Beirness, 2014).
-In Canada, SFST was formally authorized as a screening tool for law enforcement to detect impaired driving in 2008, and training offered on its use in all provinces and territories.
+While used to detect DID in the USA since 1981, SFST was formally authorized as a screening tool for law enforcement to detect impaired driving in Canada in 2008, and training offered on its use in all provinces and territories.
+Although research is still ongoing to determine SFST's scientific validity for drugs (Porath & Beirness, 2014), extensive Canadian case law has recognized its use.

 SFST training takes different forms.
 In some jurisdictions, it is only delivered in police colleges (e.g., Quebec), but in most cases it is delivered by a combination of colleges and local law enforcement organizations (e.g., BC, Ontario).
-In Quebec, training on SFST is a mandatory part of the training of all future police officers.
-It is part of the initial training program for police officers at the police school (7 hour course).
-Also, SFST training is available to the police officers on duty (course lasting 24 hours).
+In Quebec, training on SFST is mandatory and is part of the initial training program for police officers at the police school.
+Also, SFST training is available to police officers on duty (course lasting 24 hours).

 Drug Recognition Expert (DRE) Training and Certification

 Drug Recognition Experts (DRE) receive training on how to use the Drug Evaluation Classification (DEC) Program.
-The DEC is a systematic and standardized 12-step procedure used by trained officers to recognize and evaluate behaviors and physiological indicators associated with the seven different drug categories: central nervous system depressants and stimulants, inhalants, dissociative anesthetics, cannabis, hallucinogens, and narcotic analgesics.
-The results of the 12-steps evaluation, when corroborated by toxicological evidence of drug use, provide sufficient evidence to proceed with drug-impaired driving charges (Porath & Beirness, 2019).
+The DEC is a systematic and standardized 12-step procedure used by trained officers to recognize and evaluate behaviours and physiological indicators associated with the seven different drug categories: central nervous system depressants and stimulants, inhalants, dissociative anesthetics, cannabis, hallucinogens, and narcotic analgesics.
+The results of the 12-step evaluation, when corroborated by toxicological evidence of drug use, provide sufficient evidence to proceed with DID charges (Porath & Beirness, 2019).

-The Canadian Association of Chiefs of Police recognizes the DEC Program as the sole approved training provider for drug-impaired driving for Canadian police and, since 2005, the program has been under the stewardship of the Royal Canadian Mounted Police National Traffic Services.
-The national DEC program is managed by the RCMP which collects yearly statistics on training, certification and re-certification of officers across Canada.
-Data from the RCMP national office indicate that 385 officers were trained in DRE in 2018 and 387 in 2019, bringing the national total of DRE officers to 1,321.
-This represents 72% of the 5-year target (n=1,824) established by the provinces and territories as part of the funding agreements under the federal initiative.
+The Canadian Association of Chiefs of Police recognizes the DEC Program as the sole approved training provider for DID for Canadian police and, since 2005, the program has been under the stewardship of the Royal Canadian Mounted Police National Traffic Services.
+The national DEC program is managed by the RCMP which collects yearly statistics on training, certification, and re-certification of officers across Canada.
+Data from the RCMP national office indicates that 91 officers were trained in DRE in 2020, following almost 400 in each of 2018 and 2019, bringing the national total of DRE officers to 1,135.
+This represents 91% of the 5-year target (n=1,250) established by the provinces and territories as part of the funding agreements under the federal initiative.
+The decrease in officers trained, and in the total number of active DREs, is due in large part to the inability to hold training sessions and recertification sessions in line with new public health measures resulting from the COVID-19 pandemic.

 The Royal Canadian Mounted Police (RCMP) has rolled-out a national master “train-the-trainer” curriculum on the approved drug screeners for police services across the country.

-Seven provinces have purchased and deployed ADSE as follows:
+Eleven provinces and territories have purchased and deployed ADSE as follows:

 Law Enforcement Interventions

 Collecting data on law enforcement interventions to address DID has been challenging for all jurisdictions for a variety of reasons.
-To begin with, this was a new requirement in most instances for all law enforcement organizations across the country.
+When this initiative started in 2017, collecting this data was a new requirement in most instances for law enforcement organizations across the country.
 As such, there was a need to work closely with provinces and territories to ascertain the feasibility and capacity to collect data on law enforcement interventions in DID cases.
 Started in late 2018, further to the enactment of cannabis legalization, this work continued well into 2019.
 Agreement was reached with all jurisdictions in December 2019 on the list of national indicators and data sources.
 Once agreement was reached on the list of indicators and data sources, jurisdictions needed to develop data collection tools and establish protocols with law enforcement agencies.
 Given that data collection takes time, and law enforcement priority responsibility is to respond to calls and conduct investigations, discussions with law enforcement agencies on appropriate and efficient ways to collect the required data are ongoing.

-Data on the frequency of use and results of SFST by law enforcement for 2019 was reported by four provinces (Alberta, Saskatchewan, Manitoba, and Newfoundland and Labrador), with only four reporting on the proportion of positive results (ranging from 40% to 75%), and by the RCMP national database which covers all jurisdictions except Quebec and Ontario.
+Data on the frequency of use and results of SFST by law enforcement for 2020 was reported by eight provinces and territories (Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, and the Northwest Territories), with the proportion of positive results ranging from 39% (Saskatchewan) to 100% (Newfoundland and Labrador).
+The CBSA reported positive results in 53% of their 219 SFST incidents.

 The RCMP National DEC program and the Sûreté du Québec in cooperation with the École nationale de police in Quebec collect DRE data.
 Certified drug recognition experts complete a drug influence evaluation sheet (known as the facesheet), a narrative report, and the DRE report (the tracking form).
 The facesheet may contain large amounts of qualitative information, but none is systematically captured in electronic records.
 Furthermore, the database is still largely paper-based, and likely incomplete as DRE facesheets may only be transmitted to the data collectors once toxicology reports are completed and collected, which can take months.